Photo: AP/Matt Marton

-Juarez was shot outside the meeting where the gunman was being fired.
+Juarez was shot outside the meeting where the gunman was being fired from his job.
 Juarez had been employed at Henry Pratt since 2006 and was a member of the shipping and warehouse team in Aurora.
 He had held several other jobs previously in the warehouse, the company said.

 Relatives declined comment, saying they appreciate the support but are still dealing with the shock.
 Neighbor Julie Zigman called Juarez "the patriarch of the family" and said "everyone looked to him."

 Neighbor Joven Ang said anytime he was working outside Juarez asked him if he needed help.
 "That's the kind of person he was," Ang said.

 A native of Alabama, Pinkard became plant manager at Henry Pratt in the spring of 2018.
 He was also in the meeting with the gunman.

 The company said Pinkard, 37, joined the parent company 13 years ago at its Albertville, Alabama facility.

 The father of three earned a bachelor's degree in industrial engineering from Mississippi State University and a master's degree from University of Arkansas, according to his LinkedIn account.